frobnic8/jiradump/README.md

 The sfs tool is now available in a nice egg package.

-If you've never installed python stuff before, this will probably be the terminal commands you want to run: (Run them one at a time.
+If you've never installed python stuff before, these will probably be the terminal commands you want to run: (Run them one at a time.
 The first one will prompt you for your local computer login password.)